haydenexley/fact-generator/README.md

 # fact-generator
-Fact generator using flask, a modified bootstrap template and Python Reddit Wrapper API.
+Fact generator using flask, a modified bootstrap template and Python Reddit API Wrapper.

 see below link for hosted page: